programmerraja/MyBlog/content/misc/Finance  & stock.md

 - claim assistet ratio
 - Amount settlement ratio
 - choose payout lumsum or monthly payout
-- Riders  (like addon they provide fund during below situation)
+- Riders ider making c (like addon they provide fund during below situation)
 	- terminal illness
 	- critical ilness ()
 - they reject if we have not paid amount on time (check which time we need to pay)